-Date & Time: June 6, 2023 at 9:00 a.m.
-Pacific Daylight Time Virtual Meeting Access: www.cesonlineservices.com/jwn23 vm
+Date & Time: [•], 2023 at [•] [a/p].m.
+Pacific Daylight Time Virtual Meeting Access: [•]

-This Proxy Statement was first mailed to shareholders on or about April 28, 2023.
+This Proxy Statement was first mailed to shareholders on or about [•], 2023.
 It is furnished in connection with the solicitation of proxies by the Board to be voted during the Annual Meeting for the purposes set forth in the accompanying Notice.
 Shareholders who execute proxies retain the right to revoke them at any time before the shares are voted by proxy during the meeting.
 A shareholder may revoke a proxy by delivering a signed statement to our Corporate Secretary prior to or during the Annual Meeting or by timely executing and delivering, by internet, telephone, or mail, another proxy dated as of a later date.